Home

 Two cases from the Chiropractic Coalface:

-Mrs H is a 64-year old woman, in excellent health, but with a long history of low-key left lower neck/ upper thoracic pain.
-There was never radiation to the arm, but it obviously created a weakness in her left arm.
+Mrs H is a 64 year old woman, in excellent health, but with a long history of low-key left lower neck and upper thoracic pain.
+There was never a radiation to the arm, but it obviously created a weakness in the region around her elbow.

-Nine months prior to the first consultation, she had to take her grandchild out of the car, and then carry the child in the Snug 'n Safe baby car chair for about half an hour.
+Nine months prior to the first consultation, she had to take her grandson out of their vehicle, and then carry the child in the Snug and Safe baby car chair for about half an hour.
 The next day she developed acute left elbow pain which never went away.
 Physiotherapy brought only very temporary relief.

-Orthopaedic tests (Cozen's and Lateral Epicondylitis test) and resisted isometric wrist extension were severely painful in the left elbow.
-Shaking her hand hurt, and she reported that lifting the kettle, pots... was very painful.
-Radial head fixation.
+The orthopaedic tests of Cozen and Lateral Epicondylitis, and resisted isometric wrist extension were severely painful in the left elbow.
+Shaking her hand hurt, and she reported that lifting kettles and pots was very awkward; a radial head fixation was present.

 Left neck rotation was restricted and Kemp's test for a facet syndrome was mildly positive in the left lower neck.